-Many severe diseases which previously caused significant number of cases and deaths have now more or less become extinct in Sweden.
-Vaccinations have been paramount to reach this.
-Following access to clean water, vaccinations are the most efficient way to promote health and save lives.
+Many severe diseases which previously caused significant number of cases and deaths have now become more or less extinct in Sweden.
+Vaccinations have been paramount to achieve this.
+Following access to clean water and improved sanitation, vaccinations are the most efficient way to promote health and save lives.

-Vaccinations included in national programmes shall be offered by regions (or municipalities for school-aged children) free of charge and registered in the national vaccination registry.
+In Sweden, all vaccinations are voluntary.
+Vaccinations included in national vaccination programmes shall be offered free of charge by regions (or municipalities for school-aged children) and registered in the national vaccination registry.

 Children and adolescents are offered vaccinations against eleven diseases through the child and school health care services.

 Children who have missed vaccinations or arrived in Sweden later than the scheduled time of vaccination are eligible for catch-up vaccinations.

 Read more about the vaccination programme for children

 On this page you will find a table showing how the Swedish vaccination programme for children has evolved over the years: Previous Swedish vaccination programmes